Chelsea 1-1 Everton: Branthwaite prevents Blues closing gap to City

 Nevertheless, Everton did not trail for long as Branthwaite met Anthony Gordon's deep free-kick with an outstretched leg to divert past Edouard Mendy.

-Chelsea almost regained the lead when Thiago Silva's header was saved well by Pickford, but they were forced to settle for a point.
+Chelsea almost regained the lead when Thiago Silva's header was saved well by Pickford, but it was forced to settle for a point.